The Best Yoga Mat Review

 Analysis and Test Results

 There seem to be more mats on the market today than there are styles of yoga, and that's saying something!
 From $20 mats you can pick up at a big retailer to specialty ones that cost $100 or more, the options are staggering.
 You might think that anything will do; after all, people have been practicing yoga for over 5000 years, long before the advent of sticky mats.
 However, with the current trends towards more vigorous and flow-style classes, having a yoga mat with great traction makes a huge difference for your comfort and safety.
 Selecting the right one for you often comes down to the style that you practice.
 Flow yogis want sticky mats, Yin yogis prioritize comfort first, and if you've joined the Hot Yoga craze you want something that won't absorb all your sweat and get too stinky.

-Selecting the right one for you might also involve considering what it is made of.
+Selecting the right mat for you might also involve considering what it is made of.
 Many yoga practitioners also have deep rooted environmental sensibilities as part of their practice of Ahimsa, which involves compassion and "doing no harm" unto others, whether it's people, other living things, or the planet.
 If you're concerned about what your mat is made of and how it's manufactured, you'll be happy to know that some companies have gone a long way towards ensuring their mats are non-toxic and eco-friendly.
 We'll cover all of that and more below.
 We've put our decades of yoga knowledge and practice to the page to help you find the right model so that it's one less distraction during your meditative practice.
 If you're also in the market for clothes to wear to your next class, check out our Yoga Pants Review.

 There are now more options for this product on the market than ever before.
 We've broken down the different types of yoga mats available into two categories: thickness and materials used.
 First we'll discuss the different thicknesses available, and then we'll look at what the mats are made of and how that differentiates them.